 Nowadays in Spain it is ever more common that at least one person in a relationship is not Spanish or very possibly that neither are Spanish but are living as full-time residents here in Spain, having married abroad.
 As a result, when considering the difficult and complex situations that arise with separations and divorces, either between married couples or those in domestic partnerships it is necessary to bear in mind three fundamental factors:

-- which jurisdiction will be competent to hear the matter,
+- Which jurisdiction will be competent to hear the matter.

-- with regard to the distribution of the matrimonial assets, what is the legal framework that underpins the ownership of those assets within the marriage.
+- With regard to the distribution of the matrimonial assets, what is the legal framework that underpins the ownership of those assets within the marriage.

-Residency is Key
+Residency is Key in the event of International Divorce

-Regarding the competent jurisdiction, within the context of the European Union, residency is key and European Council Regulation 2201/2003, with respect to jurisdictional competence, recognition and enforcement of judicial decisions in matrimonial matters and parental responsibility, establishes that competence to hear divorce and similar proceedings lies with the State in which the spouses habitually reside, with some special individual rules for exceptional cases.
+Regarding the competent jurisdiction, within the context of the European Union, residency is key and European International Divorce Council Regulation 2201/2003, with respect to jurisdictional competence, recognition and enforcement of judicial decisions in matrimonial matters and parental responsibility, establishes that competence to hear divorce and similar proceedings lies with the State in which the spouses habitually reside, with some special individual rules for exceptional cases.

 When there are children involved in the proceedings, the Spanish Courts will also have competence to hear the case, when the child has close ties to Spain, even where at the time that the proceedings are filed, the child is resident in a State, outside the European Union.